hypercube-software/Audio-Workshops/README.md

 | ![build](https://github.com/hypercube-software/Audio-Workshops/workflows/Documentation%20build/badge.svg) | ![build](https://github.com/hypercube-software/Audio-Workshops/workflows/Maven%20build/badge.svg) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |

+⚠️ **This project is not complete yet**:

+- Filters are not implemented yet
+- ADSR envelopes are still in early stages.
+- The documentation does not cover all the code yet.

+Anyway, the VCOs are working and they respond to MIDI.
+The java synth is working.

 # Audience

 Those workshops are made for Java developers knowing zero about MIDI and Audio.